DoubleHyphen/Personal-Blog/htticnd_v2.md

 [^⁶]: `add` and `sub` are exceptions, because they give stronger guarantees about their result in exchange for permitting UB.

+# And the ~~best~~ worst part is yet to come!

-Finally, we saved the best for last: in Rust, pointer comparison is defined as a comparison _of their addresses alone_.
+Firstly: in Rust, pointer comparison is defined as a comparison _of their addresses alone_.
 In other words, the program was wrong to output `false` from the get-go, even before the non-determinism reared its ugly head.

-# So… now what?

-Now, we shake our heads in impotent disappointment, and twiddle our thumbs in wait.

-I previously made the prediction that we will see a Rust-side work-around long before we see an LLVM-side solution.
-Currently, neither appears feasible, so we have no choice but to wait and see.

-## PS: In case you hadn't despaired enough already…

-…this behaviour can _also_ reliably trigger on GCC.
-All it takes is to translate the program to C:
+And secondly: remember how I said at the beginning that this is a C-language-family problem?
+Let's translate the program to C and experiment further:
 ```c
 #include <stdio.h>
 #include <stdint.h>